7 Tips For Weathering Pollen Season

 Photo by J Lee

-Sure, growing up on the East Coast I heard plenty of talk about struggles with pollen, but I was lucky to never experience symptoms personally.
-And, after living in Colorado for four years where the conversation about allergies is basically non-existent (Denver tops the list of best places to live if you struggle with allergies), I basically forgot about this phenomenon altogether.
+Growing up on the East Coast, I heard plenty of talk about struggles with pollen, but I was lucky enough to never experience symptoms personally.
+After four years in Colorado — where the conversation about allergies is basically non-existent (Denver tops the list of best places to live if you struggle with them) — I forgot about the phenomenon altogether.

-Last year was our first spring back in Virginia and around mid-March things began to fall apart for me starting with the itchy throat and progressing into red eyes and nasal congestion.
-On the phone with my mom I told her about my perplexing symptoms — Did I have COVID?
-She started laughing, “You don’t have COVID, you have allergies!
+Last spring was our first back in Virginia, and around mid-March things began to fall apart.
+It started with an itchy throat and progressed into red eyes and nasal congestion.
+When I called my mom to describe my symptoms — was it COVID? — she laughed.
+"You don't have COVID, you have allergies.
 I can hear it in your voice.
-Welcome to the club.”
+Welcome to the club."
 Still on the phone, I looked outside and saw our front porch covered in yellow pollen.
-Had I simply never noticed this before?
-I suffered through the rest of pollen season 2021, drinking throat-coat tea and self-administering acupuncture needles trying to lessen the symptoms.
-I talked about pollen incessantly, commiserating with my newfound seasonal-allergy community, and stayed inside as much as possible.
+Had I really never noticed this before?
+I suffered through the rest of pollen season 2021 drinking throat-coat tea, self-administering acupuncture needles, commiserating with my newfound seasonal-allergy community, and spending far more time indoors than I wanted to.

-In Virginia, late February to summer tends to be the worst for allergy sufferers.
-According to an article from VirginiaENT.com: “Tree pollens such as oak, maple, and river birch are blooming during this time.
-The dry wind we see in early spring will spread allergens and raise the pollen count.”
-To make matters worse, there is evidence that pollen season is getting longer thanks to climate change.
+In Virginia, late February through summer tends to be the worst stretch for allergy sufferers.
+According to VirginiaENT.com, tree pollens like oak, maple, and river birch peak during this time, and the dry spring winds accelerate their spread.
+To make matters worse, there is growing evidence that pollen season is getting longer thanks to climate change.

 • Sneezing